-And, the parties that receive the preliminary notices — typically general contractors, property owners, and lenders — rely on notices to paint a picture of all of the parties that are working on the project.
+Notwithstanding how important preliminary notices are to payment rights, sending prelims is a best practice that benefits everyone on the job.
+That’s because notice recipients — typically general contractors, property owners, and lenders — rely on notices to paint a picture of all of the parties that are working on the project.
+This makes it much easier to later request, collect, and track lien waivers.

 What Is a California 20-Day Preliminary Notice?